aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/mounting-secrets.md

 sidebar_position: 63
 ---

-Now that you have a secret stored in AWS Secrets Manager, let's mount it inside the Pod, but first you should take a look on the `catalog` Deployment and the existing Secrets in the `catalog` Namespace.
+Now that you have a secret stored in AWS Secrets Manager and synced with a Kubernetes Secret, let's mount it inside the Pod, but first you should take a look on the `catalog` Deployment and the existing Secrets in the `catalog` Namespace.

 The `catalog` Deployment accesses the following database credentials from the `catalog-db` secret via environment variables: